 Field Hockey Fun Facts

-• Field hockey is played by over 3 million players in over 100 different countries spread over 5 continents.
+Field hockey is played by over 3 million players in 100+ countries across 5 continents.

-• The state having the most field hockey players in the US, is the Pennsylvania
+The U.S. state with the most field hockey players is Pennsylvania.